 Imagine you want to make repairment in your flat and ask the repairmen how much.
 Until they take a look at your dwelling to identify the scope of work I bet they won’t be ready to send you the exact bill.

 Without an estimate it's hard to imagine how many hours an iOS or an Android developer would need to spend.
 Our previous article 'how much does it cost to develop an app' gives a fuller and a more general picture the cost and what it depends on.

 Should you wonder about app design, check out our article that gives the answer to 'how much does it cost to design an app'.

-In this article we decided to focus more on the actual iPhone, iPad and Android app development prices and whether there is any difference between iOS and Android platforms in terms of time and money.
+In this article we decided to focus more on the actual average cost to build an iPhone app and an app for Android and whether there is any difference between iOS and Android platforms in terms of time and money.

 iPhone and Android app development costs around the world

 When people think about mobile app development in terms of quality and costs, one of those items usually carries a bigger weight of priority compared to the other one.
 If we follow a common way of thinking, a decision-making process about which company to turn to somehow leads to the map.